 The musical Carousel features a defense of domestic violence.
 Julie, thinking longingly of her abusive dead husband, remarks wistfully that "it's possible for someone to hit you ... hit you very hard ... and not hurt at all."
 The audience isn't supposed to cringe at how cowed she is, but to sigh over this romantic moment.

-Similar to the above, Nancy's staying by Bill Sikes even in the face of his abuse in Oliver! comes across as overly submissive and lacking regard for her own well-being to modern audiences, but there were no abuse hotlines in Dickensian London.
+Nancy's staying by Bill Sikes even in the face of his abuse in Oliver! comes across as overly submissive and lacking regard for her own well-being to modern audiences, but there were no abuse hotlines in Dickensian London.

-In The Laramie Project, one of the interviewees is a straight stage actor discussing how he once played the lead role in Angels In America, but his parents refused to attend the play because they didn't want to see him play a gay man.
+In The Laramie Project, one of the interviewees is a straight stage actor discussing how he once played the lead role in Angels in America, but his parents refused to attend the play because they didn't want to see him play a gay man.
 However, he also played the title character in Macbeth back in high school, and they were right there in the front row as he portrayed a mass murderer.